axarekma/WMC_2017_CUP/README.md

 # Monte carlo simulations of the cup finals
 Axel Ekman
 ## Introduction
-I have long wanted to do a numerical analysis on the match play system.
-Since the emergence of the CUP system I have always wondered how well the results correlate with the previous performance of the players.
+I have long wanted to do a numerical analysis on the match play system and since the emergence of the CUP system I have always wondered how well the results correlate with the previous performance of the players.
 Last time I did one of these checks, I did not have the tools nor the knowledge to do any of this properly so it turned out to be a whimsical mess of manually extracting data from the results to calculate some key values of which I could make some estimate of who would be favoured in which match.

 Nowadays, with common tools available, extracting data from [Bangolf Arena](http://www.isberginformation.com/eng/bangolfarena.htm) is more or less a trivial task, meaning that I could finally properly play around with the endless pit of number crunching.
 Alas, I do have a day job, so there is a limit of both time and effort I could put into this project.
 As a final disclaimer, I am not a CS major, nor a statistician and thus,it is most probable that the code is horrible, and the conclusions naive.
 Moreover, the amount of trials in the preliminary rounds is *way* to small, for any real statistical significance, thus many or all results should be taken with a grain of salt.